rbanks54/rbanks54.github.io/_posts/2017-08-14-fixing-a-dell-trackpad.md

 ![Jackly screwdriver kit](/assets/images/2017-08/IMG_20170814_150642.jpg)

 3. Remove the base of the laptop.
 Don't forget the two regular screws under the flap.
 See how the battery is swollen.
-Remove it by sliding out the power connector (top right, near the + in the picture) and then the screws the arrows point to.
+Remove it by sliding out the power connector (top right, near the + in the picture) and then remove the screws the arrows point to.

 ![Swollen battery](/assets/images/2017-08/IMG_20170802_070601.jpg)